 Northeast Planning Associates Background

 NPA was founded as a registered investment advisor in 1984.
-The owners of NPA are the founder and CEO Edward C. Hiers and president and chief operating officer (COO) Benjamin Hiers.
+The owners of NPA are founder and CEO Edward C. Hiers and president and chief operating officer (COO) Benjamin Hiers.

-The firm’s financial team holds multiple certifications, including three certified financial planners (CFPs), three chartered financial consultants (ChFCs), one chartered life underwriter (CLU), one certified investment management analyst (CIMA) and one certified kingdom advisor (CKA).
+The firm’s financial team holds multiple certifications, including two certified financial planners (CFPs), two chartered financial consultants (ChFCs), one chartered life underwriter (CLU), one certified investment management analyst (CIMA) and one certified kingdom advisor (CKA).

 Northeast Planning Associates Strategy

 NPA offers investment advice, insurance strategies and brokerage services based on client financial goals, time horizon and risk tolerance.
 These include: